GriffinSar/Caladonia-Crochet-P1/README.md

 ![responsive](assets/images/read.me/typography.png)

 ### Imagery
 I have used several images from the crochet teacher, her style is very colourful and vibrant.
 The muted colours of the website help to emphasise the vibrancy of the imagery.
-The images will create a sense of confidence in the teachers’ skills and hopefully encourage the user to want to learn to crochet also.
-The images in the gallery section all link to external sites such as ravelry where the user can purchase these patterns which can generate another revenue stream for the site owner.
+The images will create a sense of confidence in the teachers’ skills and hopefully encourage the user to want to sign up to her classes.
+The images in the gallery section all link to external sites such as ravelry where the user can purchase these patterns.
+This can generate another revenue stream for the site owner.
-I have added drop shadows to the images to give a sense of depth to the page and this makes the imagery even more the focus of the page.
+I have added drop shadows to the images to give a sense of depth to the page and this emphasises the imagery further.

 # Wire frames